DylanChelo/CSC212-RecursiveGraphics/README.md

 2.  **Install SFML library**

 The SFML Library is currently installed in this repository, however compiling the files using the Makefile is not 100% working.
-Therefore, it is necessary to install the library through the linus command line using the command below in order to use the current version of the Makefile.
+Therefore, it is necessary to install the library through the linux command line using the command below in order to use the current version of the Makefile.

 ` sudo apt-get install libsfml-dev `